Competitive obedience secretary information

 Award of Merit

-Award of Merit Certificates were introduced in 2006 and can be issued to obedience competitors in introductory, pre-beginners and beginners classes.
+Award of Merit Certificates were introduced in 2006 and can be issued to competitive obedience competitors in introductory, pre-beginners and beginners classes.
 The awards were designed with the aim of attracting new competitors into the sport and to encourage those who don't lose too many marks, regardless of whether they are placed or not.

 The certificates are signed by the judge and given out only on the day of the show to competitors who claim them.
 They involve a minimal amount of work for show management, but are often greatly appreciated as a mark of achievement by the newer competitors in obedience.
 Societies wishing to offer the certificates are asked to email our society and show services team.
 Please include details of whether introductory, pre-beginner or beginner certificates are required, as well as estimated numbers.

-Register as an obedience club
+Register as a competitive obedience club

-There are two ways to run obedience competitions; the first is to register as an obedience club, the second is to apply for listed status.
+There are two ways to run competitive obedience competitions; the first is to register as an obedience club, the second is to apply for listed status.

 How to run your show